 We waited at this Korean BBQ place for half an hour.
 But we were just so excited we didn’t mind the wait at all.
 And the food was super delicious!

 Once we pay off our mortgage, we will start saving up to buy a rental property.
 We will need a mortgage for the rental investment.

 Given that Mr. FAF and I both don’t like being debt, we will work hard to pay off the rental mortgage.

-Another thought is we can eat at home and save now so that we can retire early and enjoy life we like when we retire.
-But will we be healthy enough to do all that?
+Another thought is we can eat at home and save now so that we can retire early and enjoy life.
 I’ve thought about living in a tiny house when Mr. FAF and I retire, but will we be healthy enough to be on the road all the time?

-Most of the adults in my family are advised by doctors not to consume too much seafood, meat, or sweets although they have maintained a relatively healthy diet and lifestyle (i.e. no smoking, no heavy alcohol).
-It has a lot to do with their age.
+Most of the adults in my family are advised by their doctors not to consume too much seafood, meat, or sweets although they have maintained a relatively healthy diet and lifestyle (i.e. no smoking, no heavy alcohol).
+The dietary restrictions have a lot to do with their age.

 I feel like I’m in such as dilemma.
 When Mr. FAF and I eventually live together, I will convince him to stay within $500/month for two reasons:

 1. We live in one of the most expensive cities in America, so $500 is reasonable for a frugal couple.

 2. Eating out for us is almost the only fun activity/date we have to pay for.
 I think we can live a little while being frugal.

 Mr. FAF is usually willing to meet me in the middle, so I’m hopeful this budget will become a reality.